-What a Retainer Agreement Is
+What Is a Retainer Agreement?

 Having a freelancer or consultant on retainer is great for companies because it means they'll have a dedicated contractor for the period of time they've paid for.

-This arrangement is also better for freelancers and consultants because it allows them to have money upfront, making it possible for them to better budget their time and money for the month.
+This arrangement is also better for freelancers and consultants because it allows them to have payment upfront, making it possible for them to better budget their time and money for the month.
 Since a retainer agreement is guaranteed income, it is highly sought after by independent contractors.

-Getting a Retainer
+Developing a Retainer Program

 Handling Negative Opinions About Retainers

 Before pitching a retainer agreement to clients, understand that some people have a negative association with the term.
 Some clients may have had bad experiences with consultants in the past who did not work the hours agreed upon and cost them money.
 You can overcome this objection by turning your current per-hour or per-project clients into retainer clients.
 You've already built a level of trust in your abilities, integrity, and productivity that will make them more likely to approve a retainer agreement with you over someone who's never worked with you.

 For new clients, you can offer them a short term retainer so they can have a positive experience with you first, and then move them to a longer-term agreement.

 As a freelancer or consultant, it's important to focus on building long-term relationships and retainer agreements rather than strings of one-off clients.
 With your work, you can position your agreement as a pivotal step in helping your customers achieve their goals.